-5. Add an Icon

 Slides #51 through 62 contain icons you can use with your map presentation.
 For this presentation, I'll use slide #56.
 Easily add icons to other slides in your presentation.
 When choosing an icon to use for your presentation, choose carefully.

 Icons are great to add to a map to visually convey information.
 Icons are also a great tool to use when you need to point out something in a smaller space and don't have enough room for a label.
 Icons help your audience understand the points that you're trying to make.

 The first step after you've selected an icon you want to use is to copy the icon.
 Right click on the icon with your mouse and choose Copy from the popup menu.

 The second step is to paste the icon onto your slide by putting your cursor on the map where you want the icon.
 Right click with your mouse and choose Paste on the pop-up menu.

 Now you've got an icon on your slide.
-You can move the icon wherever you need it to be on the slide.
+Move the icon wherever you need it to be on the slide.

 You can also change the color by selecting the icon.
 Click Fill Color.
 Choose which color you would like the icon to be.
 Changing the color of the icon helps it to better match the theme of your presentation while also drawing more attention to what you want the audience to see.

 5 Tips for Using Templates With Editable Maps

 Templates with editable maps are a great time saver if you need to show territories.
 You can also use them to discuss regions or include any other geographic information in your presentation.
 Here are five tips to help you get the most from using editable maps.

 1. Use Formatting Carefully

 If you color a country or region in a map for presentation, it'll help you to highlight the area that you want to talk about.
 Labels can also make it easier to point out the area that you're talking about.

-Output